Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Estimation Methodology

 \subsection{Identifiability Issues}

-The model parameters associated with THBM are not identifiable with respect to a TRS data.
+The model parameters associated with THBM are not identifiable with respect to TRS data.
 In a frequentist setup, the performance of point estimation in the absence of identifiability may yield unsatisfactory results such as non-uniqueness of maximum likelihood estimates \citep{White82, Aldrich02}.
 To avoid the issues related to identifiability, \citet{Chatterjee20b} considered two submodels TBM-1 and TBM-2 of TBM keeping $\alpha_3$ and $\alpha_4$ fixed as $0$, respectively.
 Similar restrictions on parameters are also considered in the model $M_{tb}$ and log-linear models as well as in the sample coverage approach proposed by \citet{Chao98}.
 However, this process of model contraction may lead to a model that involves dubious assumptions or a model that is less realistic in some other way \citep{Gustafson05}.
 For example, available sources in epidemiological surveillance are not time ordered \citep{Chao01a}, and the capture attempts are supposed to be interdependent between themselves \citep{Tsay01, Ruche13}.
 Hence, the dependence between the first and third lists may be present, unlike the situation that is modelled by TBM-1.
-Similarly, TBM-2 is not suitable for the scenarios when the second-order interaction among the lists is present.
-On the other hand, non-identifiability is not seen as a big obstacle to perform inferential procedures in the Bayesian paradigm \citep{Wechsler13}.
-The infusion of crude prior information into a non-identifiable model is considered as an alternative to achieve identifiability through model contraction.
-It is important to note that a non-identifiable model may bring information about the parameters of interest, and identifiable models do not necessarily lead to better decision making than non-identifiable ones \citep{Gustafson05, Wechsler13}.
-In the following subsection, we propose a Bayesian estimation methodology of the parameter of interest $N$ and associated parameters of the THBM under different choices of prior specification on the nuisance parameters.
-Later, we also demonstrate that the proposed estimate of $N$ is not sensitive to those prior specifications and outperforms existing competitors through an extensive simulation study (See Section \ref{Simulation}).
+Similarly, TBM-2 is unsuitable for scenarios when the second-order interaction among the lists is present.
+On the other hand, non-identifiability is not seen as a big obstacle to performing inferential procedures in the Bayesian paradigm \citep{Wechsler13}.
+Infusing crude prior information into a non-identifiable model is considered an alternative to achieving identifiability through a model contraction.
+It is important to note that a non-identifiable model may bring information about the parameters of interest, and identifiable models do not necessarily lead to better decision-making than non-identifiable ones \citep{Gustafson05, Wechsler13}.
+In the following subsection, we propose a Bayesian estimation methodology of the parameter of interest $N$ and associated parameters of the THBM under different choices of prior specifications on the nuisance parameters.
+Later, we also demonstrate that the proposed estimate of $N$ is not sensitive to those prior specifications and outperforms existing competitors through an extensive simulation study (see Section \ref{Simulation}).